Policy

 Preparing to leave the remand home

-Social workers and remand home kaimahi have different responsibilities when the rangatahi or te tamaiti is preparing to leave the remand home.
+Social workers and remand home kaimahi have different responsibilities when te tamaiti or rangatahi is preparing to leave the remand home.

-All rangatahi or tamariki leaving a remand home must have a planned transition to their new placement recorded in their All About Me plan.
+All tamariki or rangatahi leaving a remand home must have a planned transition to their new care arrangement recorded in their All About Me plan.

 Planning for transition out of a remand home is the responsibility of the key social worker.

 Transition planning must follow the All About Me plan policy and the transitions within care policy.
-As part of planning a transition, the key social worker must:
+In addition, the key social worker must:

-- the transitions to adulthood service if the rangatahi or te tamaiti is eligible for this support
+- engage with the transitions to adulthood service if the rangatahi is eligible for this support

 Guidance: All About Me plan to meet the needs of tamariki and rangatahi